duncantmiller/redwoodpowerfund.com/src/_posts/2024-06-24-advancing-ev-battery-direct-recycling-with-autonomous-robotic-disassembly.md

 #### Dangers to Humans

 In addition, batteries may come in at varying levels of charge and nearly all with at least some charge.
-Due to the fact that they become unstable (catch on fire) at low charge, batteries have a built in safety mechanism to ensure they always retain a certain minium charge.
+Due to the fact that they become unstable (catch on fire) at low charge, batteries have a built in safety mechanism to ensure they always retain a certain minimum charge.
 This means nearly every large battery is dangerous to work on for human workers due to risk of electrical shock.
 The batteries can also create explosive fire and emit toxic gasses if a short circuit is created while working on them, which is extremely easy to do.
 Once disassembled the batteries also contain hazardous materials which can be harmful to human health if not handled properly.

 #### No Standardization of Fastenings
 Manufacturers also make their own proprietary battery packs that are sealed and fastened in a variety of ways including fusion welding, ultrasonic welding, ultrasonic bonding, industrial adhesives like epoxy, silicone and acrylic or mechanical fasteners like screws, rivets, or bolts.
 This means that each battery pack is unique and requires a custom approach to disassembly.
 The rapid pace of innovation in the EV industry also means that battery packs are constantly evolving with many manufacturers changing up their battery packs multiple times per year, making it challenging to develop a standardized approach to disassembly even within the same brand of battery.